187006/187006.github.io/_posts/2023-03-14-markdown-guide.md

 ### Reflection

-Since I had no prior knowledge of the tasks at hand and had no idea how to proceed, I initially ran into several obstacles that I found difficult to overcome.
-I didn’t know exactly what was expected of me, and some of the tasks were so foreign to me that it took a lot of effort for me to understand them.
-But with a lot of research and testing, I was able to solve the problems, and everything worked out in the end.
-I must admit that learning new material, especially in this field where I don’t have much experience, was both challenging and rewarding.
+Since I had no prior knowledge of the tasks at the time and had no idea how to proceed, I initially ran into several obstacles that I found difficult to overcome.
+I didn’t know exactly what was expected of me, and some of the tasks were so unfamiliar to me that it took a lot of effort for me to understand them.
+But after extensive testing and research, I was able to find the answers, and everything turned out in the end.
+I have to admit that learning new material was both difficult and rewarding, especially in this field where I lack much experience.

 ### Question to Lab1
  1.How many hops from your machine to your assigned website? it was 30 hops